tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 _Now our inner function gets its `this` set by where it was saved - it’s a ‘lexically scoped' `this`_

 - We don't want to use arrow functions for our methods on objects.
+- Since objects do not create a lexical scope, the arrow function method looks for `this` in the outer scope: `Window` in this example.
-- If we used an arrow function for `increment` its `this` would point to where it is saved, in global.
+- So if we used an arrow function for `increment`, its `this` would point to the global object: `Window`.
-- We want to use the feature of `this` that it is bound to the object on which the function is run, i.e. `user1` / `user2`.
+- We want to use the feature of JS that binds `this` to the object on which the function is run, i.e. `user1` / `user2`.
-- But for the functions inside of the methods where we want to point their `this` to the method in which they were defined, use arrow functions.
+- Using a regular function expression creates a lexical scope with a `this` that the arrow function defined within can point to.

 **Solution 2: Using the prototype chain: Review**